alexwlchan/alexwlchan.net/src/_drafts/how-do-i-use-my-iphone-cameras.md

 **How many photos do I take with each camera?**

 I vaguely remembered seeing the name of my iPhone when looking at pictures in Photos.app, so I went to have a look at that again.
-It turns out that Photos.app knows not only which phone I was using, but which camera on that individual phone I was using.
+It turns out that Photos.app knows not only what sort of phone I was using, but which camera on that phone I was using.
 Useful!

 <figure style="width: 392px;">
   <img src="/images/2020/exif_metadata_1x.png" srcset="/images/2020/exif_metadata_1x.png 1x, /images/2020/exif_metadata_2x.png 2x">
   <figcaption>
-    The Info panel in Photos.app.
+    The Info panel for a picture in Photos.app.
-    You can find this by selecting a photo, then <strong>Window</strong> > <strong>Info</strong> or <strong>⌘I</strong>.
+    You can find this by selecting a picture, then <strong>Window</strong> > <strong>Info</strong> or <strong>⌘I</strong>.
   </figcaption>
 </figure>

 This is part of the [EXIF metadata](https://en.wikipedia.org/wiki/Exif) on the photo, which includes plenty of other information about my camera -- including the aperture, exposure time, and whether or not the flash went off.
-Two interesting fields are Lens Make (e.g. *"Apple"*) and Lens Model (e.g. *"iPhone 11 Pro back triple camera 4.25mm f/1.8"*).
+Looking at the EXIF data in Preview, two interesting fields are Lens Make (e.g. *"Apple"*) and Lens Model (e.g. *"iPhone 11 Pro back triple camera 4.25mm f/1.8"*).
 If I could extract that data programatically, I could find out how many times I used each of my cameras.

 There's a command-line program called [exiftool](https://exiftool.org) for extracting EXIF metadata, which sounded useful.
 (I've never used it myself, but I know it's used in the digitisation workflow at Wellcome.)
-I installed it with Homebrew (`brew install exiftool`), and then started playing around.
+I installed it with Homebrew (`brew install exiftool`), and then I started playing around.

 This is the command I ended up running: